rgl/tinkerbell-vagrant/README.md

 Build and install the [Ubuntu Linux base box](https://github.com/rgl/ubuntu-vagrant).

-After the above is in place, run `vagrant up provisioner` to launch the provisioner.
+After the above is in place, run `vagrant up provisioner --no-destroy-on-error` to launch the provisioner.

-Then launch the `bios_worker` worker with `vagrant up bios_worker`.
+Then launch the `bios_worker` worker with `vagrant up bios_worker --no-destroy-on-error`.

 You can watch the progress with: